-- A. For intermediate marsh, brackish marsh, and saline marsh restoration features only - Complete initial marsh planting in accordance with applicable marsh planting guidelines. - For intermediate marsh, brackish marsh, and saline marsh restoration features only; 1 year following completion of initial plantings- - Attain at least 80% survival of planted species, or; Achieve a minimum average cover of 25%, comprised of native herbaceous species (includes planted species and volunteer species). - Demonstrate that vegetation satisfies USACE hydrophytic vegetation criteria.
-This criterion will thereafter remain in effect for the duration of the overall monitoring period. - C. For intermediate marsh, brackish marsh, and saline marsh restoration features only; 3 years following completion of initial plantings - Achieve a minimum average cover of 75%, comprised of native herbaceous species (includes planted species and volunteer species). - D. For all marsh restoration features (fresh, intermediate, brackish and saline) - For the period beginning 5 years following completion of final mitigation construction activities and continuing through 20 years following completion of final mitigation construction activities, maintain a minimum average cover of 80%, comprised of native herbaceous species.
+- A. For intermediate, brackish and saline marsh restoration features only - - Complete initial marsh planting in accordance with applicable marsh planting guidelines. - B. For fresh marsh restoration features only; 1 year following completion of final mitigation construction activities: - Achieve a minimum average cover of 50%, comprised of native herbaceous species. - Demonstrate that vegetation satisfies USACE hydrophytic vegetation criteria.
+This criterion will thereafter remain in effect for the duration of the overall monitoring period. - C. For intermediate, brackish and saline marsh restoration features only; 1 year following completion of initial plantings- - Attain at least 80% survival of planted species, or; Achieve a minimum average cover of 25%, comprised of native herbaceous species (includes planted species and volunteer species). - Demonstrate that vegetation satisfies USACE hydrophytic vegetation criteria.
+This criterion will thereafter remain in effect for the duration of the overall monitoring period. - D. For fresh marsh restoration features only; 3 years following completion of final mitigation construction activities: - Achieve a minimum average cover of 85%, comprised of native herbaceous species. - E. For intermediate, brackish and saline marsh restoration features only; 3 years following completion of initial plantings - Achieve a minimum average cover of 75%, comprised of native herbaceous species (includes planted species and volunteer species). - F. For all marsh restoration features (fresh, intermediate, brackish, and saline) - - For the period beginning 5 years following completion of final mitigation construction activities and continuing through 20 years following completion of final mitigation construction activities, maintain a minimum average cover of 80%, comprised of native herbaceous species.